sce/brief_mail/README.md

 Please see http://api.rubyonrails.org/classes/ActionMailer/Base.html for ActionMailer config options.

-When using git, a `git_format` option can be used to control the output of the shortlogs:
+When using git, a `git_format` option can be used to control the output of the
+logs:

       # This is the default:
       git_format: %(* %ad %s%+b)